peemlerd/PISA2018/README.md

 8.) **Interpret the final regression model and summarize its results**: The section below describes the result of this project.

 # Results
-In this project, I created two regression models:
-**Project 1**: Regressing on education performance (Y) using responses to attitude questions as predictor variables (X).
+In this project, I created two regression models: <br /> **Project 1**: Regressing on education performance (Y) using responses to attitude questions as predictor variables (X).
 <br />
 **Project 2**: Regressing on education performance (Y) using responses to summary statistics predictor variables (X).